Architecture of Africa: Post-colonial architecture

 A number of new cities were built following the end of colonialism, while others were greatly expanded.
 Perhaps the best known example is that of Abidjan, where the majority of buildings were still designed by high-profile non-African architects.
 In Yamoussoukro, the Basilica of Our Lady of Peace of Yamoussoukro is an example of a desire for monumentality in these new cities, but Arch 22 in the old Gambian capital of Banjul displays the same bravado.

 Experimental designs have also appeared, most notably the Eastgate Centre in Zimbabwe.
 With an advanced form of natural air-conditioning, this building was designed to respond precisely to Harare's climate and needs, rather than import less suitable designs.
 Neo-vernacular architecture continues, for instance with the Great Mosque of Niono or Hassan Fathy's New Gourna.

 Other notable structures of recent years have been some of the world's largest dams.
 The Aswan High Dam and Akosombo Dam hold back the world's largest reservoirs.
 In recent years, there has also been renewed bridge building in many nations, while the Trans-Gabon Railway is perhaps the last of the great railways to be constructed.

 Traditional revival

 The revival of interest in traditional styles can be traced to Cairo in the early 19th century.
-This had spread to Algiers and Morocco by the early 20th century, from which time colonial buildings across the continent began to consist of pastiches of traditional African architecture, the Jamia Mosque in Nairobi being a typical example.
+This had spread to Algiers and Morocco by the early 20th century, from which time colonial buildings across the continent began to consist of recreations of traditional African architecture, the Jamia Mosque in Nairobi being a typical example.
 In some cases, architects attempted to mix local and European styles, such as at Bagamoyo.